 Caesium clock vacuum chamber.
-This atomic clock, also known as a frequency standard, uses the oscillation of caesium atoms to measure the exact length of one second.
+This atomic clock, also known as a frequency standard, uses a caesium 'fountain' to measure the exact length of one second.
+The fountain contains atoms that oscillate between two energy levels at high speed.
+Counting these oscillations is the basis for the standard second.
 The current basis for the international definition of time is the caesium atomic clock, where one second is about 9193 million oscillations of caesium-133 atoms.
-Photographed at the All-Russian Scientific Research Institute of Physical-Technical and Radiotechnical Measurements, Mendeleevo, Moskovskaya oblast, Russia.
+Physicists are investigating whether alternative time measurements can be gained by using different elements such as rubidium and strontium.
+Photographed at the National Physical Laboratory in Teddington, UK.

 Model release not required.
 Property release not required.